 Since the hosted PBX equipment is stored in the cloud, there usually aren't any large installation or setup costs for these phone systems.
-Cloud-based VoIP phone systems typically cost between $10 and $75 per user, per month.
+Cloud-based VoIP phone systems typically cost $10 to $75 per user per month.
 Many office phone and unified communications system providers have several service plans that vary in price and features.
 Many allow businesses to mix and match service plans, ensuring each employee has access to the features they need.

 To give you a better idea of pricing, here are some cost estimates for businesses of various sizes.
 (These estimates do not include taxes or other surcharges that all providers add.)